wmegchel/GratiSSH/README.md

 To submit a new job:

 * Click `add job`;
-* Select the project you want to work on.
+* Select the `project` you want to work on.
 These are the subfolders defined in the project folder you selected above.
-* Type a suitable job name;
+* Provide the `job name`;
 * Select the `runtime`, `number of CPUs` and `memory` required for your job;
 * Select the `singularity image` you want to use for the job;
 * Select `RServer` as the editor;